ChuChuIgbokwe/Indoor-Navigation-with-a-Quadcopter/README.md

 <a name="Conclusions"></a>
 ###Conclusions
+Achieving the goals of this project within the next couple of weeks is totally feasible.The Pandaboard has been a blessing and a curse.
+The blessing being that I've gained a very good understanding of Linux ARM systems along with the debugging skills, tips and tricks.
+My frustration is I do no have much to show for all I've learnt however with the right hardware I can get this project up and runnig quickly.

 <a name="References"></a>
 ###References
 1. MavLink Tutorial for Absolute Dummies
-2. **SVO: Fast Semi-Direct Monocular Visual Odometry**  Christian Forster, Matia Pizzoli, Davide Scaramuzza
+2. *SVO: Fast Semi-Direct Monocular Visual Odometry*  Christian Forster, Matia Pizzoli, Davide Scaramuzza
 3. www.pixhawk.org
 4. www.http://qgroundcontrol.org
 5. www.diydrones.com
-6.